Fukaya categories of blowups: Moduli spaces of treed disks

 are smooth manifolds.
 To measure the norms of smooth functions we choose Riemannian metrics on these complements in a way that the metrics are local functions on the universal curve and respect degeneration of curves.
-We omit the details of such conditions.
-Then choose a sequence of positive numbers $(\epsilon_i)_{i=1}^\infty$ converging to zero such that Floer's $C^\epsilon$-norm

-is complete and in each dimension the space of smooth functions with finite $C^\epsilon$-norms contains bumped functions of arbitrary small supports (see \cite{Floer_unregularized}).

-\begin{remark} The use of Hamiltonian perturbation is to deal with the possible loss of transversality caused by trivial polygons mapped into intersections of Lagrangians.
-We first specify the following space of Hamiltonian functions on the target manifold.
-Recall that $|\LL|$ is disjoint from $D(\LL)$.
-Choose a neighborhood $U(D)$ of $D(\LL)$ that is still disjoint from $|\LL|$.
-For $\lambda > 0$ define
+We omit the details.